the-jame/shaqbot/README.md

 # Shaqbot
 Simple, spaghetti code bot made for my Discord server.
-With DeepSeek & OpenAI (GPT-5 Nano).
+Powered by DeepSeek & OpenAI (GPT-5 Nano).

 ## Features
 - **LLM Integration**: Logic for OpenAI (GPT-5 Nano) and DeepSeek (deepseek-chat).
-- **Hardcoded Subjects**: Huge internal arrays for generating millions of unique "Who/Why/What" responses.
+- **Dynamic Memory**: Users can add or remove items from the bot's internal lists (Subjects, Reasons, Locations, etc.) directly via Discord.
+- **Image Database**: Upload images and save them as new commands on the fly.
+- **Reaction AI**: Trigger AI translation, story completion, or "evil" responses by reacting to messages with specific emojis.
-- **Media Engine**: A massive library of triggered images and randomized meme selection.
+- **Media Engine**: A massive library of triggered images, videos, and randomized meme selection.
-- **Auto-Moderation**: Automatically deletes specific stickers and restricts AI to allowed channels.

 ---